-A student who wishes to designate a confidential contact may do so by indicating this on the residence hall move in packet.
+A student who wishes to designate a confidential contact may do so by indicating this on the resdience hall move in packet.
+That information is shareable with specific adminstrative figures on campus and campus secuirty/local law enforcement in the course of an investigation.